MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/how-to/install-nuget-custom-source.md

 There are times when you need to take a dependency on a non official version of MSAL:

-* An MSAL developer hands has put in a fix for a bug and would like you to validate it
+* A MSAL developer hands has put in a fix for a bug and would like you to validate it
 * You are making changes to MSAL on your own, package MSAL and want to try it out with an app

 ## Install a package from a local source